Kashio/kaiser/README.md

 This overview will provide a high-level description of the steps in the pipeline.

 ### Compose
-This step is responsible of taking uris to be crawled and map them to a `Resource` object, the basic object
+This step is responsible for taking uris to be crawled and map them to a `Resource` object, an object used throughout the pipeline, to store data about the crawled resources.

 ### Fetch
-This step is responsible of taking the `Resource` objects produced in the previous step and enrich them with `content` and `encoding` by fetching them using HTTP requests.
+This step is responsible for taking the `Resource` objects produced in the previous step and enrich them with `content` and `encoding` by fetching them using HTTP requests.

 ### Discover
-This step is responsible of taking the enriched `Resource` from the previous step and find more links to be launched in a new crawling pipeline.
+This step is responsible for taking the enriched `Resource` objects from the previous step and find more links that will be crawled aswell.

 ### Transform
 This step is responsible for taking the `Resource` objects from the previous step and applying all sorts of transformations on the `content` of a `Resource`.

 ### Cache
-This step is responsible for caching the `Resource` objects (or parts of it) using some caching mechanism.
+This step is responsible for caching the `Resource` using some caching mechanism.

 ## Basic Pipline Components
 The crawler is supplied with basic components for each step of the pipeline.